 - Find detailed information on how to dispose of hazardous & nonstandard materials here.

 Many experiments require potentially harmful chemicals and other hazardous materials.
-While not always available, some chemicals do have “greener” alternatives.
-Please consult the following resources for more information:
+While not always available, some chemicals, such as synthetic ethanol, do have more sustainable alternatives.

 A few changes in purchasing habits can greatly reduce the waste and emissions produced by manufacturing, packing, and shipping products for your lab.